Deadline: March 1, 2024

 Through the generous support of Native Forward Alumnus Robert J. Miller, Native Forward Scholars Fund established the Miller Indigenous Economic Development Fellowship after recognizing the current economic climate and the underrepresentation of Native researchers in the field of economics and economic development.

 The Miller Indigenous Economic Development Fellowship provides financial assistance to eligible American Indian and Alaska Native doctoral candidates to cover the costs related to data collection and data analysis.
 Doctoral candidates pursuing research in economic and economic development focusing on or influencing Native Communities are encouraged to apply.
 This one-time award will provide assistance for research travel, research supplies, data analysis tools or subscriptions.
 This award will also cover fees incurred for transcription services, analysis services, analysis review and editing fees (documentation for itemized costs must be submitted).

 To be considered for the Miller Indigenous Economic Development Fellowship doctoral candidates must meet the following requirements:

-- Be an enrolled member or a descendant of a federally or state-recognized American Indian Tribe or Alaska Native group or first- or second-generation descendant.
+- Be an enrolled member or a descendant of a federally or state-recognized Tribe.

-- Be enrolled full-time at an accredited non-profit college or university.
+- Be enrolled in a U.S. accredited non-profit institution.